Skip to Content

 What Is Angiofibroma?

-Angiofibroma is a tumor in the nasal cavity — the open space in the head between the mouth and the eyes.
-It's where air flows when you breathe in through your nose.
+Angiofibroma is a rare benign tumor that can form in the nose and/or nasal cavity, which is the open space that air flows through when you breathe through your nostrils.

 Untreated angiofibromas may keep growing, and symptoms will get worse.